Genealogy at the Los Angeles Public Library

 - Vital Records

-- In general, patrons must write to the county or state to obtain copies of vital records.
-The library owns numerous indexes including the California Death Index 1905-1994, California Marriage Index 1949-1986, and death and marriage indexes for Nevada, Texas and other selected states.
-The vital records of some states can now be searched online at The California Birth Records Index 1905-1995 and The California Death Records Index 1940-1997.
-In addition, there are 200 book indexes to vital records at the county or city level and many books of cemetery records.
+- The library owns numerous indexes including the California Death Index 1905-1994, California Marriage Index 1949-1986, and death and marriage indexes for Nevada, Texas and other selected states.
+In addition, there are 200 book indexes to vital records at the county or city level, and many books of cemetery records.
+Please see our Research Guide Vital Records for more information on how to locate California Vital Records.